AdviceTech Catwalk 2026

 These are firms who don’t normally get to stand in the spotlight; they might be pre-revenue or even bootstrapping themselves out of the startup phase.
 We don’t care about that.
 What we do care about is that what they’re doing is genuinely different and potentially useful to UK advisers and planners.

-At the end the audience will get to vote on the Best In Show, and that firm will win an infinitesimally small prize of our choosing, along with bragging rights.
+At the end the audience will get to vote on their winner, and that firm will win an infinitesimally small prize of our choosing, along with bragging rights.

 Sound like fun?
 Here’s how to get involved…